 In some cases, though, the insurance company (whether your own or the at-fault driver’s) might dispute the liability of the negligent driver or question the validity of your repair/replacement costs despite your evidence.
 If arbitration does not result in a fair settlement offer to make you whole (in the same circumstances you’d be in but for the accident), you might want to consult a car accident attorney to see:

-- If the amount of money you’re seeking justifies the estimated attorney fees
+- If the amount of money you’re seeking justifies the estimated attorney fees and costs

 How Comparative Negligence Can Affect Your Claim